Xarray

 satellite_data

-dataset contains different dimensions, coordinates and variables
+dataset contains different dimensions, coordinates and variablestime

 dimension coordinate contains datetime values.
 This is the time when the data was measured.
+The*

-indexing and alignment, it means you can use the time to access individual data points in the dataset
+mark shows that it’s a dimension coordinate.
+Dimension coordinates are used for label based indexing and alignment, it means you can use the time to access individual data points in the datasetingestion_time

-ingested into the Tilebox database.
-Non-dimension coordinates are variables that contain coordinate data, but are not
+non-dimension coordinate contains datetime values.
+This is the time when the data was ingested into the Tilebox database.
+Non-dimension coordinates are variables that contain coordinate data, but are not used for label based indexing and alignment.
+They can even be multidimensional- The dataset contains 28 variables

 bands